-Pitched as the one number you need to grow your business the Net Promoter Score (NPS) gives you a way to measure across your customer-base how many people love what you’re doing enough to tell their friends vs how many people are ambivalent or negative about your business.
-The resulting number, your NPS, from +100 to -100 has been shown to give a reliable indicator of companies’ future success.
+Pitched as the one number you need to grow your business, the Net Promoter Score (NPS) is a way to find out from your customers how many love what you’re doing enough to tell their friends vs how many are ambivalent or negative about your business.
+The resulting number, your NPS, ranging from +100 to -100 has been shown to be an indicator of companies’ future success.

-To calculate your NPS ask your customers how likely they would be to recommend your business to a friend — or variations thereof — and give them a scale of 0 (not likely) to 10 (very likely) to answer on.
+To calculate your NPS ask your customers how likely they would be to recommend your business to a friend—or variations thereof—and give them a scale of 0 (not likely) to 10 (very likely) to answer with.
 Those who answer 9 or 10 are your biggest fans or Promoters.
-Those who answer 7 or 8 are passively satisfied — they like your business but are unlikely to shout about it.
-And anyone 6 or below are your detractors.
+Those who answer 7 or 8 are passively satisfied—they like your business but are unlikely to shout about it.
+And those answering 6 or below are your Detractors.
 If they talk about your business it could well be negative.
-Your NPS is your % of promoters minus the % of your detractors.
-For example, if you got 100 responses, 35 9s or 10s, 37 7s and 8s, and 28 0–6s then your NPS would be 35 minus 28 = 7.
+Your NPS is your % of Promoters minus the % of your Detractors.
+For example, if you received 100 responses, 35 as 9s or 10s, 37 as 7s and 8s, and 28 as 0–6s then your NPS would be 35 minus 28 = 7.

-Keep track over time and you’ll get a good sense of how your business is doing.
-Follow up with qualitative feedback, for instance “why did you give this rating?”, and get a recipe for improving your business.
-Simples.
+Keep track of your NPS over time and you’ll get a sense of how your business is doing.
+Follow up with qualitative feedback, for instance, “Why did you give this rating?”, and get a recipe for improving your business.
+Simple.

 Learn more in the original Harvard Business Review article, “The One Number You Need to Grow” by Frederick F. Reichheld.